Evanilla57/mongoliensis/README.md

 - Mini-Project video demonstration created by Joshua Taylor
 - Lessons and Activities provided by Coding Boot Camp at UCR Extension
+- Starter code imported from Mini-Project 18, provided by Coding Boot Camp at UCR Extension

 ## License